cuongkane/blog/posts/2024/06/write_valuable_tests.md

 ### Integration tests
 Integration testing is a level of software testing where individual units or components are combined and tested as a group to ensure they work together correctly.
 Integration tests verify how your system works in integration with out-of-process dependencies (database, file system, other services).
-It focuses on verifying the interactions and interfaces between modules, detecting any issues in their integration.
+It focuses on verifying the interactions and interfaces between modules and detecting any issues in their integration.
 - Integration tests cover controllers; unit tests cover algorithms and the domain model.
 - Integration tests provide better protection against regressions and resistance to refactoring; unit tests have better maintainability and feedback speed.
-When write integration test for a system requires database (managed dependency), we should use real database for integration tests (avoid using mock database like SQLite)
+When writing integration tests for a system that requires database (managed dependency), we should use a real database for integration tests (avoid using mock databases like SQLite)

-The code base should be implemented with interfaces for unmanaged dependencies, so that it is easier to have mock objects for these dependencies in writing tests.
+The code base should be implemented with interfaces for unmanaged dependencies so that it is easier to have mock objects for these dependencies in writing tests.